statbiophys/MINIMALIST/README.md

 This directory includes a stable version of the `mimsbi` package.  <!-- The full package is available in ... -->

 The package allows to infer the likelihood-to-evidence ratio model using one of three objective functions: MINE, FDIV or BCE.
 The package has implemented simulators for the processes studied in the MINIMALIST paper: Ornstein-Uhlenbeck, birth-death, SIR and Lorenz processes.
 To add another functionality one needs to add a Simulator class to `mimsbi/models`.
 Then, inference can be performed using the `DensityRatioEstimator` class.
-For example of usage go to the `run_analysis.py` script that goes from data simulation to model inference and posterior evaluation over provided data.
+For example of usage go to the `scripts` directory where separate files can be used to
+1) simulate the data  `scripts/simulate.py`
+2) tune network hyperparameters  `scripts/infer_hyperpars.py`
+3) likelihood-to-evidence ratio inference  `scripts/infer_estimators.py`
+4) posterior evaluation  `scripts/compare_estimators.py`

 ### Requisites